seljukgulcan/turkish-lemmatizer-disambiguation/docs/review5.md

 evin+Noun+A3sg+Pnon+Nom -> wheat grain

-Methods for disambiguation can be divided into rules based methods and statistic methods.
+Methods for disambiguation can be divided into rule based methods and statistical methods.

 #### Rule Based Methods